topshik/matbio/README.md

 ```
 First implementation for two dimentions case currently doesn't work correctly at the moment (sim_two_dim.cpp).

 To run the second implementation (one and dimensions cases are in one file) firstly download [Boost](http://www.boost.org), unarchive it and add Boost folder to compiler's include directories.
-The run
+Then run
 ```
 g++ sim_poison.cpp -o sim -std=c++11
 ```